Diegovisk/diegovisk/README.md

 My specialty is web development, but I also have experience with desktop apps, mobile apps and general purpose scripts or tools for some Linux distros.
 Within a few years I wish not only to know a bit of everything on major areas of Computer Science, but also develop projects with IoT, start new open-source projects for my local community and engage in existing projects.

-My main focuses at the momment are within the area of Data Science.
+My main focuses at the momment are within the area of Data Science and IoT.

 ### What I am currently working on:

 - Diabetic Rethinopathy Detection Research @ LSI lab, UEA
-- Competitive programming algorithms
+- Data science & IoT Research and development @ Ocean Manaus, Samsung/UEA

 ### My research interests:
 **I am also a scientist!!** 👨‍🔬👨‍💻, and below you can find the areas of which I am currently fond of.

 - Artifical Inteligence
 - Machine Learning
-- Computer Vision
+- Computer Vision (with various DL methods)
 - Software Engineering
 - Gamification